Facing trials in life right now? Like it or not, you’re growing in endurance. And that’s a good thing.

 Consider it all joy, my brethren, when you encounter various trials, knowing that the testing of your faith produces endurance.
 And let endurance have its perfect result, that you may be perfect and complete, lacking in nothing.

 While it may not seem like a comfortable answer, it’s clear that endurance is a by-product of having your faith tested.
-But that endurance is good – in fact, it will bring about its perfect result.
+Endurance is good – in fact, it will bring about its perfect result.

 Without trials, we wouldn’t have an opportunity or reason to endure.
 And we would end up staying just the way we are – incomplete.